icssc/ZotNFoundClone/README.md

 ## TODO

 - [ ] Figure out how to make it so that React Scan runs instantly
-- [X] Figure out how to make it so that the zoom is zoomed in only to UCI
+- [x] Figure out how to make it so that the zoom is zoomed in only to UCI
+- [ ] Add skeletons for everything, streaming in data as it comes in
+  - [ ] Map Skeleton
+  - [ ] Card/ List Skeleton
+  - [ ] Profile Skeleton
 - [ ] Make a handle Scroll which does loading more data cleanly for infinite scroll without shifting and making it smooth and not jumpy
 - [ ] Make a search bar on the bottom along with filters on the bottom as well
 - [ ] Think and make a react state model so that state is shared nicely between components using React Context